By Wade Ellett, Let’s Move Quad Cities Outdoor Blogger

 If you’re on foot, I’d recommend sticking to the path on the island’s perimeter, and be very conscientious about who you’re sharing the trail with.

-I hope these 3 parks will help you get started exploring in 2019!
+I hope these 3 parks will help you get started exploring!

 Don’t let the weather keep you inside.
 Just remember to wear layers, keep hydrated, and stay warm.